 The New Jersey Supreme Court did not analyze A.B.’s statement as testimonial or non-testimonial.
 Rather, the Court concluded that a Dying Declaration was a “general rule of criminal hearsay law” that existed prior to the adoption of the Sixth Amendment to the United States Constitution.
 Because of this, the Court concluded that a dying declaration is itself an exception to the Confrontation Clause and accordingly affirmed Williamson’s conviction.

-Lawyers for Dying Declarations
+Lawyer for Dying Declarations

-At Levin & Javie, we take hearsay seriously, especially when it comes to preparing the right defense for our clients.
+At Jason Javie, P.C., we take hearsay seriously, especially when it comes to preparing the right defense for our clients.
 In a case like this, we would look at the evidence, examine the nature of the statement (testimonial vs. non-testimonial), and devise our defense accordingly.
 To learn more about how we can help with your particular situation, give us a call at (267) 497-8889 or submit an online contact form on our website.